bitterbit/ctf/google-ctf-qual-2021/weather/README.md

 ```
 The struct `print_info` stores metadata about the format string, for example `%52Y` would set `print_info->width = 52` and `%52.3Y` will set both width and `print_info->perc = 3`.

-Disassembling `main` we can see that the last printf which is responsible for printing `Flag: none` is printed using a special printf function which is assigned the letter `%F` to my surprise the function implementation itself calls `fprintf` with the format string `%52C%s`.
+Disassembling `main` we can see that the last printf which is responsible for printing `Flag: none` is printed using a special printf function which is assigned the letter `%F` .
+To my surprise , the F handler itself calls `fprintf` another time, this time with a new format string `%52C%s`.

 As most "unreachable" functions were used while registering the custom printf functions we can assume they will be called eventually by printf, for that reason we started reversing these functions.

-Just to make sure they are all called, we made a frida script to trace the execution of these functions.
+Just to make sure they are all called, we made a Frida script to trace the execution of these functions and indeed most of them were called.

 ## a VM?
-Reversing the functions we discovered most of them were identical, doing the same checks at the begging and then each handler did a different operation at the end.
-The only handler that called `fprintf` recursively was C, more on that below
+Reversing the functions we discovered most of them were almost identical, doing the same checks at the beginning, after which each handler did a different operation at the end.
+On top of that, the only handler that called `fprintf` recursively was C

+> Tip: Looking in HexRays decompiled c, rather than assembly helped us understanding which handler is what operation much faster.

+##### We found that the following handlers were registered:
 - `M` assignment
 - `S` addition
 - `O` subtraction